-Our permanent Lifting or Hoist Magnets eliminate the hassle of electric cords and awkward slings.
+Our Industrial lifting magnets eliminate the hassle of electric cords and awkward slings.
 They can’t fail due to power fluctuations.
 They have been proven safe and reliable for over 30 years.
 After 100 years, the magnets will still be over 99.5% strong!
 All lifting magnets use an easy hand release lever and are built to last with stainless steel casings and our high strength ferrite magnets.
 Use in tandem for heavier loads with a spreader bar.
 These magnets are also heat resistant up to 600-degrees Fahrenheit.

 |Model||Pickup Capacity||Width||Length||Overall Height||Height of Base||Weight in Lbs.|

 |Lift Capacity calculated on 1″ ground steel surface.
 Capacity provides 2:1 safety factor.|